Tommy Shelby: Series 5

-In 1929, Tommy goes up to a phone booth on Lickey Hills where on the phone Arthur reads a letter from "Angels of Retribution" which states that they have never even heard of Peaky Blinders and therefore are not scared of their threats.
-Meanwhile, Michael who runs the Shelby company in the United States gets a message that Wall Street has crashed and leaves for Birmingham with his wife Gina Gray (Anya Taylor-Joy).
+In 1929, Tommy goes up to a phone booth on Lickey Hills, where on the phone Arthur reads a letter from "Angels of Retribution", which states that they have never even heard of the Peaky Blinders and therefore are not scared of their threats.
+Meanwhile, Michael who runs the Shelby company in the United States, gets a message that the US stock market has crashed and leaves for Birmingham with his wife Gina Gray (Anya Taylor-Joy).
 Tommy gets the news from Arthur about the Stock Market crash and becomes furious after learning that Michael held on even after being instructed not to do so.
-It is also revealed that Tommy is now married to Lizzie.
+It is revealed that Tommy is now married to Lizzie.

 Later, the family have a meeting at the Garrison, where Tommy reveals that Aberama and Isaiah Jesus (Daryl McCormack) were sent to kill a pimp, who was blackmailing a senior member of House of Lords.

-During the assassination mission Tommy’s younger brother Finn Shelby (Harry Kirton) was shot in the arm even though he was instructed by Tommy to stay back and let the other two men do the killing.
-At the House of Commons, Tommy meets Sir Oswald Mosley (Sam Claflin) and later threatens Lord Suckerby (Tim Woodward) (a senior member who was being threatened) for not being paid the amount he was promised.
-Mr. Levitt (Elliot Cowan), a journalist, conducts an interview with Tommy and asks him questions about his past with a view to damaging his image as MP, but Tommy outmanoeuvres him with personal and sensitive information he has on him.
+During the assassination mission, Tommy's younger brother Finn Shelby (Harry Kirton) was shot in the arm, even though he was instructed by Tommy to stay back and let the other two men do the killing.
+At the House of Commons, Tommy meets Sir Oswald Mosley (Sam Claflin).
+Tommy later threatens Lord Suckerby (Tim Woodward), a senior member who was being threatened, for not being paid the amount he was promised.
+Mr. Levitt (Elliot Cowan), a journalist, conducts an interview with Tommy and asks him questions about his past, with a view to damaging his image as MP, but Tommy outmanoeuvres him with personal and sensitive information he has on him.
 At the end of the episode, Mr. Levitt is killed by unknown assailants.
-At his mansion, Tommy gets a call from Captain Swing (Charlene McKenna), who informs that she captured Michael from cabin of the men who supposedly wants to kill Tommy and asks whether to spare him or kill him and, as per Tommy's request, Michael walks free.
-At the Garrison, Arthur and Tommy warn Finn not to get involved with guns and Tommy tells Arthur that he doesn't sleep because he dreams that someone wants his crown and that it might be Michael.
-Tommy and Ada meets with Mosley, where Tommy tells Mosley that Ada advised against meeting him as he seems to be moving in direction of fascism.
+At his mansion, Tommy gets a call from Captain Swing (Charlene McKenna), who informs that she captured Michael from a cabin of the men who supposedly wants to kill Tommy, and asks whether to spare him or kill him.
+As per Tommy's request, Michael walks free.

+At the Garrison, Arthur and Tommy warn Finn not to get involved with guns.
+Tommy tells Arthur that he doesn't sleep because he dreams that someone wants his crown and that it might be Michael.
+Tommy and Ada meets with Mosley.
+Tommy tells Mosley that Ada advised against meeting him, as he seems to be moving in direction of fascism.
 At a ballet event, Mosley announces to everyone his and Tommy's involvement in the new British fascism movement.
 Tommy visits an asylum to meet Barney Thomason (Cosmo Jarvis), an old comrade from the First World War.
-Barney agrees to join the Peaky Blinders and Tommy plans to have him assassinate Mosley.
+Barney agrees to join the Peaky Blinders, and Tommy plans to have him assassinate Mosley.

 Tommy visits Alfie, who survived being shot by Tommy, to organise a riot to cover up the assassination of Mosley.
-The plan to assassinate Mosley is foiled as both Barney and Aberama are killed in the ensuing events and Polly was assassinated offscreen by the IRA.
-Tommy leaves for home with Arthur and walks off into a field; a hallucination of Grace tells him "the work's all done" and Tommy screams and points a gun at his own head.
+The plan to assassinate Mosley is foiled and both Barney and Aberama are killed in the ensuing events.
+Tommy leaves for home with Arthur and walks off into a field.
+A hallucination of Grace tells him "the work's all done" and Tommy screams and points a gun at his own head.